Restream/reindexer/cpp_src/readme.md

 Protocol buffers are language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 You define how you want your data to be structured once, then you can use special generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages (https://developers.google.com/protocol-buffers).

-Protocol buffers are one of the output data formats for Reindexer's HTTP REST API.
+Protocol buffers is one of the output data formats for Reindexer's HTTP REST API.

-To start to work with Protobuf in Reindexer you need to perform the following steps:
+To start working with Protobuf in Reindexer you need to perform the following steps:

 1. [Set JSON Schema](server/contrib/server.md#set-namespace-schema) for all the Namespaces that you are going to use during the session.
 2. [Get text representation of Protobuf Schema](server/contrib/server.md#get-protobuf-communication-parameters-schema) (\*.proto file) that contains all the communication parameters and descriptions of the Namespaces (set in the previous step).
 The best practise is to enumerate all the required Namespaces at once (not to regenerate Schema one more time).